henryjos/walkthru2/README.md

 # walkthru2

+## Introduction

-Sample repo for walkthru 2 of fastai course
+This is a sample repo for walkthru 2 of the fastai course.

+This is another paragraph.

+## More details

+Here's a list:

+- First
+- Second